thindil/steamsky/bin/doc/MODDING.md

 ### General informations
 - Default game stories are in *stories.dat* file which is in *data* directory.
+- To remove existing story from game, you can delete it from *stories.dat* or in modification file add tag `story` with attribute `remove` which value will be index of story to remove.

 ### Story data structure
 -- Each story is between "story" tags.